AntczakEI/app-ads/_posts/2026-03-19-upper-body-strength-for-fighters.md

 ### How often should fighters train upper body in the gym?

-Usually one to two focused upper body sessions per week is enough, depending on how much combat sports training they are already doing.
+Usually one to two focused upper body sessions per week is enough, depending on how much combat-sports training they are already doing.

 ## Final Takeaway